darkone23/mjb-interview-prep/README.md

 - devenv
 - direnv

-Once both are installed you can get the application started by running `direnv allow && just run`
+Once both are installed you can get the application started by running `direnv allow && just setup-and-run`

+This will setup and migrate a local sqlite DB, code generate some schema files, and get your server running.

 Once running the Go app, you can make a CURL request as follows: